 You're not lazy, and you're not alone.
-With a few simple, ADHD-friendly steps, getting rid of clutter can feel easier—and very empowering.
+With a few simple, ADHD-friendly steps, getting rid of clutter is doable and empowering.
 Take it slow, just do a step at a time, and see what you can get done.

 Create more space by decluttering or relocating